norcams/docs-enduser/docs/security-groups.rst

   project, if they also have the "default" security group applied.

-In short, this security group allows the instances to communicate with hosts on the internet as long as the traffic initiated from the inside, and communicate freely with each other:
+In short, this security group allows the instances to communicate with hosts on the internet as long as the traffic is initiated from the inside, and to communicate freely with each other:

 .. figure:: images/security-groups-default-02.png
    :align: center